The 3D map robots need.

 NVIDIA says simulation will replace real training "a million to one."
 But you need actual 3D environments to simulate in.

 Scale.ai doesn't build AI.
 They don't make robots.
-They provide training data.
-And they're worth tens of billions.
+They provide training data — and the entire AI industry runs through them.
 3D spatial data is the category that barely exists yet.

 The real cost of "free"